 Our research teams stay connected with local leadership.
 We sit down with nonprofit leaders to walk through our questionnaire, see the work that is being done, follow-up on unexpected findings and share what we have been learning.
 Getting to know the people who are creating change in their communities is a priority for our team and helps us build a comprehensive understanding of an organization’s work.

 Exploring online presence

 Websites and social media offer rich information about organizations.
 Online presence allows organizations to entertain, persuade, express a point of view and provide a means for collective action, raise funds, and offer services.
 Our researchers examine the forms and narratives of social media as a new perspective in studying organizational behavior.

 Cross-city comparative work of this scale and structure requires extensive collaboration with the global research team.
-Researchers from Stanford, the University of Washington, the University of California at Berkeley, Caliornia State East Bay, the University of New South Wales, the University of Technology – Sydney, and Wirtschaftsuniversität Wien will collaborate over the next three years to complete this project.
+Researchers from Stanford, the University of Chicago, the University of Washington, the University of California at Berkeley, California State East Bay, the University of New South Wales, the University of Technology – Sydney, and Wirtschaftsuniversität Wien are collaborating over the next three years to complete this project.